textpattern/textpattern.github.io/tags/tag-basics/integrated-tag-notation.md

 category: Tag basics
 published: true
 title: Integrated tag notation
-description: Intergrating HTML markup into Textpattern tags has the benefit of being less verbose in your templates.
+description: Integrating HTML markup into Textpattern tags has the benefit of being less verbose in your templates.
 ---

 # Integrated tag notation

-Textpattern and HTML tags can be used mixed together to achieve various objectives.
+Textpattern and HTML tags can be mixed together to achieve various objectives.
 While the distinction makes it easier to see the two tag types, it can make for more verbose markup.
 As you get more famililar with Textpattern tags, you can choose to write markup in a more _integrated_ way, where HTML is defined in Textpattern tag attributes instead of used as separate tags.
 This page describes the general idea.

 On this page: